-II.6.8.
+II.6.11.
 Collection of Newspaper Clippings of Articles Related to the Japanese Language

 We cut out newspaper articles related to the Japanese language and arranged them in a bound volume.
 Since March, 1949, a wide range of articles have been collected on the Japanese language in general, Japanese writing, phonetics, vocabulary, grammar, dialects, and linguistic life, problems related to the Japanese language and the writing system, Japanese language education, etc., from the morning and evening editions of national newspapers (Asahi, Mainiti, Yomiuri, Nihon Keizai, etc.), regional newspapers Tokyo, Nisi Nihon, Hokkaido, etc.), and weekly publications (Nihon Dokusyo Sinbun, Syûkan Dokusyozin, Tosyo Sinbun etc.).
 After May, 1989, the subject of collection has been limited to the three national newspapers (Asahi, Mainiti and Yomiuri).
-The number of newspaper clippings was under 100 in the first year(1949) and slightly under 600 in the second year (1950).
+The number of newspaper clippings was under 100 in the first year (1949) and slightly under 600 in the second year (1950).
 The number increased to about 4,000 per year in 1980s, and has decreased to approximately 2,000 per year in 1990s.
-The basic information of each article (the date of issue, the name of newspaper, headlines, etc.) is input to A Database of Newspaper Articles on Japanese (work currently in progress).
+The basic information of each article (the date of issue, the name of newspaper, headlines, etc.) is input to A Database of Newspaper Articles on Japanese.
+In 2002, the database was published through the internet by the Institute's home page.
+The image databese of the clippings from 1949 to 1998, are under construction and will be open to public in 2009 through DVD-ROM.

-This research was directed by the department which is presently called the Department of Data Orientation and its predecessors.
+This research was directed by the department which is presently called Department of Japanese Language Information and Resources and its predecessors.

-II.6.9.
+II.6.12.
 The National Language Research Institute International Symposium